JetBrains/intellij-sdk-docs/topics/appendix/tools/tools_gradle_intellij_plugin.md

 ### ideaDependencyCachePath
-Path to the directory where IntelliJ IDEA dependency cache is stored.
+Path to the directory where IDE dependency cache is stored.
 If not set, the dependency will be extracted next to the downloaded ZIP archive in Gradle cache directory.

 **Type:** `String`